JanuszHain/RxJavaBasics/README.md

 # RxJavaBasics

-RxJava basic examples (some may be not trivial tho) with explanation.
+RxJava basic examples (some may be not trivial though) with explanations.
-Names of objects don't correspond with real objects (like class name Car, Human, etc).
+Names of objects don't correspond with real life objects (like a class named Car, Human, etc).
-Objects created are designed to only inform about what's going on, not to show real life examples.
+Objects created are designed only to inform about what's going on, not to show real life examples.
-Some examples are designed to be used as template to deal with async solutions.
+Some examples are designed to be used as a template to deal with async solutions.

 ## What you need to know first

 You need to know how Rx works.
 The project will tell you differences between methods in RxJava, but will not tell you from scratch how it works.

-I don't use libraries other than I need (with one exception: retrolambda).
+I don't use libraries other than those I need (with one exception: retrolambda).
 I don't use fragments.
 I don't use MVP structure.

-The reason is to make code for everyone, even for people not knowing libraries, fragments or MVP.
+The reason is to make code for everyone, even for people not acquainted with libraries, fragments or MVP.

-As mentioned above you need to know retrolambda also - it is easy one and makes RxJava easier to read and write.
+As mentioned above you need to know retrolambda as well - it is an easy one and makes RxJava easier to read and write.
-If you don't know retrolambda read it below or search for some tutorial.
+If you don't know retrolambda, read up on it below or search for some tutorials.

 ## Getting Started